• Skip to main content

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-• Red Pepper Flakes- Just a pinch of red pepper chili flakes adds the tiniest kick of heat to this San Marzano tomato sauce.
+• Red Pepper Flakes- A pinch of red pepper flakes adds a subtle heat to the sauce.
+Adjust the quantity based on your family's spice tolerance.

-The ingredients to make San Marzano tomato sauce displayed on a butcher block countertop.
-There is text over each ingredient, stating what it is.
-The ingredients include San Marzano tomatoes, garlic, onion, olive oil, Italian seasoning, red pepper flakes, salt, and pepper.
+The ingredients to make San Marzano tomato sauce.
+Each ingredient is labeled with text.
+They include San Marzano tomatoes, olive oil, garlic, red pepper flakes, salt, onion, and Italian seasoning.

 Substitutions